ImperialCollegeLondon/rse_further_git_course/README.md

 guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and even how to write new episodes.

-Please see the current list of [issues][FIXME] for ideas for contributing to this repository.
+Please see the current list of [issues] for ideas for contributing to this repository.
 For making your contribution, we use the GitHub flow, which is nicely explained in the chapter [Contributing to a Project](http://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) in Pro